qchenevier/MBA_memoire/doc/introduction.md

 This document aims at summarizing the various research on this topic for the last two decades by exploring 2 dimensions:

+Action vs Reaction
+~ This dimension relates to the direction of the perturbation we describe.
+Like the chinese keyword [**_gǎnyìng_**](https://en.wikipedia.org/wiki/Ganying) meaning _correlative resonance_, which stems from **_gǎn_** meaning _feel, sense, touch, be affected_ and **_yìng_** meaning _respond, answer, adapt to, deal with_, this dimension analyses the fact that change is the result of an interaction between an entity and its environment.
+Other word assiocations like **Stimulus-Response**, **Input-Output** would have been suitable also.
+In this context, **Action** refers to the changes which do not originate in the organizations but rather from its environment and its stakeholders. **Reaction** refers to the changes which originate in the organization and modify its behavior towards its environment and stakeholders.

+  - What is changing?
-- **Impulsion vs Reaction:** What is changing vs what can you do about it?
-What influencing your behavior?
-What kind of behavior should be favored?
-What is the new context for organizations?
-How can they adapt to it?
+  - What can you do about it?
+  - What is influencing your behavior?
+  - What kind of behavior should be favored?
+  - What is the new context for organizations?
+  - How can they adapt to it?

+Actor vs Organization
+~ This dimension relate to the scale at which we describe the perturbation.
+Like a widely-used sociological tool, named [**Actor-Network theory**](https://en.wikipedia.org/wiki/Actor%E2%80%93network_theory), which describes an organization by identifying the actors which compose it, including machines, and  the network of relations which connects those actors.
+The term _Network_ has been replaced by _Organization_ because of its strong technological meaning in the field of telecommunications in the context of this report.
+Other word associations like **Microeconomic-Macroeconomic**, **Unit-Group**, **Small-Big**.
+In this context, **Actor** refers to all the tangible and intangible entities contained in an organization.
+The main entities of an organization are the people belonging to that organization.
+Coherently the other entities we consider are those which can interact with (or be handled by) a human: tangible like a computer, a car, a desk, a smartphone or intangible like an application, a database, a knowledge, a technology, money. **Organization** refers to the combination of those entities through a network of interactions and flows.
+The classical paradigm of hierarchical organizations with a pyramidal structure is only one of those organizations topologies.

-- **Micro-economic scale vs macro-economic scale:** What is happening locally vs what is happening globally?
-What is happening from the point of view of a mere human?
-What are the technologies at hand?
-What are the new systems of technologies and humans?
+  - What is happening locally vs what is happening globally?
+  - What is happening from the point of view of a mere human?
+  - What are the technologies at hand?
+  - What are the new systems of technologies and humans?
+  - How are organized digitalized organizations?

+\bigskip

 To understand the whole digitalization phenomenon, we suggest to follow an intellectual journey which encompasses those 2 dimensions:

-1. **Impulsion at micro-economic scale**
+1. **Action of Actors**

-    What are the digital technologies and how they are used in our daily lives?
-What are our new behaviors?
+    What are the digital technologies at hand ?
+How are they used in our daily lives?
+What are our new behaviors as customers? as employees?

-2. **Impulsion at macro-economic scale**
+2. **Action of Organizations**

-    From these local drives, What are the new drivers and changes impacting the efficiency of the organizations?
-How are the systems of humans and machines behaving and changing the market dynamics?
+    From these Actors' level changes, what are the changes impacting the efficiency of the organizations?
+How are the most efficient organizations behaving?
+How are they structured?
+What is changed in the market dynamics?

-3. **Reaction at macro-economic scale**
+3. **Reaction of Organizations**

-    From these drivers, how an organization should adapt?
+    From these Organizations' level changes, how an organization should adapt?
+Does it need to change its structure?
 Where should it be headed by its leaders?
 What kind of strategy can be envisioned?

-4. **Reaction at micro-economic scale**
+4. **Reaction of Actors**

-    Having built the strategy, what kind of local action can be triggered to transform the organization?
-What kind of technologies should be used and how?
+    From these Organizations' level reaction, what kind of local action can be triggered to transform the organization?
+What kind of technologies could be used and how?
 For each individual, what kind of behavior should be encouraged?
+What are the required competencies of the leaders?

 Then, using this intellectual framework, we propose **a tool to support digital transformation efforts for organizations' leaders**.